Landscape Design Software for Professionals | 2D and 3D Design | Autodesk

 Form – The shape of a plant or branch structure.

-Texture – Surface elements of the site, including plants, water, and pavement materials.
+Texture – Surface elements of the site, including plants, water and paving materials.

-Color – Combination and balance of color for visual interest with plants and hardscapes.

 Unity – An entire garden is cohesive or in-line with a specific theme.
 It may also include repetition of common elements.